sparkflows/sparkflows-docs/docs/user-guide/git-integration/link-project.rst

 Link project with Git
 ===================

-Sparkflows allows projects to be linked with git via the ``Link With Git`` button.
-You must link projects with git in order to push workflows to a configured github repo.
-When this button is clicked the following options show up:
+Sparkflows allows projects to be linked with git via the ``Link With Git`` under Actions.
+You can link projects with git in order to persist projects, workflows, pipelines, apps to git repo.
+On clicking on the button, following options show up:

-- To link a project to an Existing branch
+- To link to ``Existing branch``
-- To create a New branch.
+- To link to ``New branch``

 This document goes over how to link projects both ways.